Completed access to information requests

 Or contact our office by email at firstname.lastname@example.org.
 Include your full name and complete mailing address as well as the file number(s) requested.
 For further information, contact our Access to Information Office at 613-951-4967 or at email@example.com.

-Before you submit an Access to Information (ATI) Request for statistical data/ information, we suggest that you first contact the Statistics Canada's National Contact Centre by telephone at 1-800-263-1136 or by e-mail at STATCAN.infostats-infostats.STATCAN@canada.ca.
-This type of information may already be published or available for purchase by the public and is excluded under the Access to Information Act.
+Please note that this is not a service to request statistical information.
+For statistical information, please contact Statistics Canada's Statistical Information Service by telephone at 1-800-263-1136 or by e-mail at STATCAN.infostats-infostats.STATCAN@canada.ca.
+The statistical information may already be published or available for purchase by the public and is excluded under the Access to Information Act.

 If you want information about Census and/or the 1940 National Registration, you may go directly to this link "Application and Authorization".